stanford-robotics-center/src_mocap/README.md

 License: Motive Unlimited\
 Public Domain: SRC-KVM-Dance.stanford.edu

-For dance studio, it would be best to send a Wifi MAC address for your laptop/device that would like to stream Optitrack data to Zen.
-We can then request the network manager in EE to assign static IP addresses for your devices to be on ```SRC``` network.
-The Optitrack IP address you would like to stream over would be ```172.24.68.67``` if the ethernet cable is connected correctly to the switch.
+For dance studio, the Optitrack IP address you would like to stream over would be ```172.24.68.67``` if the ethernet cable is connected correctly to the switch.
 The correct settings for this configuration should have the Optitrack computer with wifi turned off and ```Ethernet 2``` (i.e. the network adapter) set to DHCP.

 Once your device is assigned a static IP, one should be able to stream data from the Optitrack computer at ```172.24.68.67``` when connected to the ```SRC``` network.